emerap/ExpandableAdapter/README.md

 - Interface `StateConfig` for saving and restore items state.
 - Get and set any object to `Section` and `Item` from via them interfaces.
 - Create Model view from list of object (any types).
+- Interface ModelSwitch for switch between ModelView objects.
+- Predefined SectionViewHolder with title, icon and count fields.

 ## Examples